substance/chef-tutorial/002-NodejsExample.md

 ## Update client

-After a change to a cookbook or node properties (e.g., a run list) to take an effect the client needs to be updated.
+After a change to a cookbook or node properties (e.g., a run list) the client needs to be updated to have an effect.

 There are two ways to update the client machine: calling `chef-client` on the machine or using the installed vagrant provisioning mechanism.

-On the client:

 ```
 nodejs-example $ vagrant ssh
 [example1] ~ $ sudo chef-client
 ```

-Vagrant provision:
+or:

 ```
 nodejs-example $ vagrant provision